-Standard DoseOne 25 mg tablet once daily with a meal.
+Standard DoseOne 25 mg tablet once daily with a standard meal.
 For adults and children (12 years of age and older weighing at least 77 pounds, or 35 kg) taking HIV treatment for the first time (treatment-naïve).
 Must be taken in combination with another antiretroviral(s) which does not contain this medication or medication from the same drug class.
 No dose adjustment needed for pregnant patients with undetectable viral load on a stable rilpivirine-based regimen, but monitor viral load closely because lower rilpivirine drug exposure has been observed during pregnancy.

 Take missed dose as soon as possible with a meal, unless it is closer to the time of your next dose.
 Do not double up on your next dose.

-See package insert for more complete information on potential side effects and interactions.
+- See package insert for more complete information on potential side effects and interactions.

-(800) JANSSEN (526-7736)
+edurant.com; (800) JANSSEN (526-7736)

 Potential Side Effects and Toxicity

 A small study showed a higher rate of depressive disorders in adolescents (19.4%—seven out of 36 youths—vs. 9% for adults), which may or may not have been related to Edurant.
-Two different studies comparing Edurant to Sustiva showed that Edurant was slightly better tolerated.
+Two different studies comparing Edurant to Sustiva showed that both were well tolerated, with Edurant slightly more so.
 Edurant also has minimal negative effects on LDL (“bad”) cholesterol, total cholesterol, and triglycerides when compared to Sustiva.
 Edurant improved HDL (“good”) cholesterol slightly less than Sustiva.
 Liver problems can occur, but are very rare.
 The risk may be greater for people with a history of hepatitis B or C, but may occur in patients without a history of liver disease.
 Edurant can cause a small, reversible increase in kidney function test (serum creatinine) within the first few weeks of treatment without affecting actual kidney function.

 Potential Drug Interactions

 Edurant cannot be taken with the anti-seizure medications carbamazepine, oxcarbazepine, phenobarbital, or phenytoin; the anti-TB drugs rifampin and rifapentine; proton pump inhibitors (Aciphex, Dexilant, Nexium, Prevacid, Protonix, and Prilosec); or the herb St. John’s wort.
-Do not take with more than one oral dose of the steroid dexamethasone.
+Do not take with more than one dose of the injectable steroid dexamethasone (sometimes given in the ER or hospital).
 Antacids or other products containing aluminum, calcium carbonate, or magnesium hydroxide should be taken two hours before or at least four hours after Edurant.
 Acid-reducing drugs (Pepcid, Tagamet, Zantac, and Axid) should be taken 12 hours before or four hours after an Edurant dose.
 If administered with rifabutin, the dose of Edurant should be increased to two 25 mg tablets once daily with a meal.
 When rifabutin is stopped, Edurant dose should be decreased to 25 mg daily.

-Activist Bridgette Picou says:
+Activist Bridgette Picou: